Tom Cruise confirms 'Top Gun' sequel is 'definitely happening'

 WORLDWIDE EXCLUSIVE: @TomCruise just confirmed that Top Gun 2 is happening!
 "I’m gonna start filming it probably in the next year". #sun7 pic.twitter.com/X17xvxz4Q4— Sunrise (@sunriseon7) May 23, 2017

-Bruckheimer's decades-long quest for the sequel seemed to hit jet boosters in January 2016 after he tweeted a photo of himself with Cruise after a meeting to discuss the project.
+Bruckheimer's decades-long quest for the sequel seemed to get jet boosters in January 2016 after he tweeted a photo of himself with Cruise when they met to discuss the project.

 The duo threw out ideas with Jungle Book screenwriter Justin Marks for a new story centered around a now-senior Maverick.